ManvithaRK/Metacrafters3/README.md

 }
 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile avax3.sol" button.
+Compile the code, click on the "Solidity Compiler".The Compiler option should be  set to 0.8.4, and then run the code by clicking on the Compile avax3.sol button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "avax3" contract from the dropdown menu, and then click on the "Deploy" button.
+After the code is compiled, click on the Deploy & Run Transactions tab.
+From the dropdown menu choose the "avax3" contract. finally click on the deploy button.

 ## Authors